 This story was on top of my “top posts” list for a long time, and one of my own favourites.
 It’s about stories we read that affect our lives.

 The lighthouse shows way for lost sailors.
-The wind pulls the stone walls, threatening to tear them apart.
-He knows it won’t.
-These walls have held storms for a hundred years.
+The wind pulls the stone walls, threatening to tear them apart, but these walls have held storms for a hundred years.

 A flash.
 A loud crack.
-He looked up.
-Out of the window looking over the sea.
-There was no light.
+He looked up, out of the window.
+Towards the sea.